timmaxw/os2cx/README.md

 ![Screenshot of simulation results](docs/example_screenshot.png)

-Consulting the color scale on the left-hand side, we can see that the beam would bend approximately 10.2 micrometers.
-(The bending is exaggerated by a factor of 20,000 in the visualization.)
+The bending is exaggerated by a factor of 50 in the visualization.
+Consulting the color scale on the left-hand side, we can see that the beam would bend approximately 3.65 millimeters.
+Theory predicts 3.48 millimeters; not bad!

 # Installing and running